• Skip to main content

 Tampa Union Station.

 Across the street from the rooming house and the missing hotel is the 1912 train station.
 The idea was a single station for the three different railroads servicing Tampa.
 It would have 8 platforms.
-After an extensive restoration, the station reopens in 1998 for Amtrak service.
-It is at the end of a branch line from Lakeland, Florida, where it joins the Orlando to Miami mainline.
-The station’s future looks good as the highspeed rail Brightline plans to use the station as part of its terminal.
-Projections currently say in 2024.
+After an extensive restoration, the station reopened in 1998 for Amtrak service.
+It is located at the end of a branch line from Lakeland, Florida, where it connects to the Orlando to Miami mainline.
+The station’s future looked even better as the high-speed rail Brightline planned to use the station as part of its terminal.
+That was in 2022.
+As of 2025, the city is relaunching a costly survey to determine whether it wants Brightline, and is now eyeing Ybor as the location for a new station.

 North Franklin Street Historic District.